CRTC hearings continue on CBC's program licensing renewal | CBC News

 Canada's telecommunications regulator continues hearings today on the CBC's application to renew licences for its various English and French programming services.

-The Canadian Radio-television and Telecommunications Commission (CRTC) will continue its review of the public broadcaster's proposed framework and programming strategy and commitments.
+The Canadian Radio-television and Telecommunications Commission (CRTC) is reviewing the public broadcaster's proposed framework and programming strategy and commitments.

-The virtual hearing is at 10 a.m.
+The virtual hearing began 10 a.m.
 ET and CBCNews.ca is streaming it live.

-About 70 interveners are scheduled to make presentations to the CRTC.
-The Canadian Media Producers Association, the Canadian Olympic Committee, Quebecor Media Inc., Friends of Canadian Broadcasting and the Office of the Commissioner of Official Languages are among them.
+About 70 interveners have made presentations to the CRTC, including Canadian Media Producers Association, the Canadian Olympic Committee, Quebecor Media Inc., Friends of Canadian Broadcasting and the Office of the Commissioner of Official Languages.

 With files from The Canadian Press